MarkS270/midtermproject/apparatus.md

 nav_order: 2
 ---

-Hare are the materials listed that were used in the construction of 'LED Useless Box':
+Hare are the materials listed that were used in the construction of _'LED Combination Box'_:

 - Wires (A Lot)
 ![](images/wires.jpg)